hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger-labs/weaver-dlt-interoperability.md

             </td>
             <td>
-                Changes:
-1. Added a sample application chaincode: simpleasset, to manage lifecycle of an asset.
-2. Added two commands in fabric-cli to allow calling a demo asset exchange. (`fabric-cli asset exchange-all`, and `fabric-cli asset exchange-step`).

-Please review and leave your comments if any changes required.
+                1. Added chaincode for BondAsset and FungibleAsset with tests.
+2. Fixed the bug in testnet with wrong ca-org port in network2.
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2021-05-09 12:00:11 +0000 UTC
+        Created At 2021-05-12 07:40:33 +0000 UTC
     </div>
 </div>